Zensei-dev/GildedRose/README.md

 # Instructions to Build
 Click the Clone or download button and choose your preferred option.

 a.
-From VS 2017: Build and use "dotnet GildedRose.dll InputFile.txt" to run (with supplied GildedRoseInput.txt)
+From VS 2017: Build and Run from VS (or use "dotnet GildedRose.dll InputFile.txt" from CLI to run once built)

 b.
-From CLI Solution Directory: Build an executable using "dotnet build -r win10-x64" and use built executable
+From CLI Solution Directory: Build an executable using "dotnet build -r win10-x64" and use built executable at command line

+A sample input file is supplied in the project directory: GildedRoseInput.txt

 # CLI Usage
 GildedRose InputFile.txt